 Finally, seaweed is a rich source of antioxidants.
 It also contains a good amount of sulfated polysaccharides (sPS), which are beneficial plant compounds thought to contribute to seaweed’s health benefits (

-The RDI of iodine for adults is 150 micrograms per day.
-Most people can meet this requirement by eating several servings of seaweed per week.
+The recommended daily intake of iodine for adults is 150 mcg per day.
+Most people can meet this requirement by eating several servings of seaweed per week (

 Others, such as spirulina, contain very little, so don’t rely on them as your only source of iodine.

 Seaweed contains certain beneficial nutrients that may help keep your heart healthy.

 Although these results seem promising, not all studies found similar results and more human studies are needed before strong conclusions can be made.

 Adding seaweed to your diet may reduce your risk of developing type 2 diabetes.